5 Mind Mapping Tools to Find Your Next Big Idea

 Each child can reflect their ideas on a lesson or for a specific subject.

-Once you start using this tool, you will come up with even more ideas.
-Mind mapping is an easy to use tool and it provides many ideas to implement in and out of our classrooms.
+Once you start using mind mapping tools, you will come up with even more ideas.
+It is an easy to use tool and it provides many ideas to implement in and out of our classrooms.

 Create mind maps with your students today to enhance learning and find your next big idea!!